Pearl Paint: 1965 Dodge Coronet 440 Convertible – NOW $22,500

-If you are serious about buying this Coronet 440, you can start the conversation only by calling the seller at (404) 643-0366.
-When you connect, please remember to mention you saw their Dodge convertible featured here on GuysWithRides.com.
+If you are serious about buying this Coronet 440, you can start the conversation only by calling the seller at the number listed in their Craigslist ad.
+When you connect, please mention that you saw their Dodge convertible featured here on GuysWithRides.com.
 Good luck with the purchase!

 Here’s the seller’s description:

 Show or go: What would you do with this 1965 Dodge Coronet 440 convertible for sale?
 Please comment below and let us know!